Ozempic For Weight Loss: Is it Worth it?

 ✔️ Assess your nutrition and exercise habits

-✔️ Check for metabolic disorders (diabetes, thyroid issues, adrenal fatigue)
+✔️ Check for metabolic disorders and hormone imbalances

 ✔️ Prioritize long-term changes instead of quick fixes